Aimadi Faucets Review & Rating Updated:March 27, 2026

 Faucets made in China comparable to Aimadi in quality with the same or a better warranty, but not necessarily comparable for design or price, include

-3. We don't know and have no means of identifying of the actual manufacturer of the faucet or the cartridge used in the faucet, so we cannot judge the reliability or estimate the longevity of the faucet.
+2. We don't know and have no means of identifying of the actual manufacturer of the faucet so we cannot judge the reliability or estimate the longevity of the faucet.

-4. Aimadi offers no warranty on the faucets, suggesting that even the seller has no confidence in the long-term durability of the faucets.
+3. Aimadi offers no warranty on the faucets, suggesting that it has little confidence in the long-term durability of the faucets and does not want to involve itself in any problems you may have with the faucet after the 30-day return period..

 We are continuing to research the company.
-If you have experience with Aimadi faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Aimadi faucets, good, bad, or indifferent, we would like to hear about it, so please starcraftreviews@yahoo.com or post a comment below.